StrideSync

 Link Your Google Account

 Authorize StrideSync to access your Google Sheets.
-A new spreadsheet will be automatically created for your Strava data.
+We'll create a new sheet for you automatically.

 Method 2: Manual Export and Import